thoughtworksarts/thoughtworksarts.github.io/app/open-call/2021-improvising-the-network/index.markdown

 **Applications Closed**

-The selected artist or artist group can be based anywhere in the world, and work either remotely or on-site at CounterPulse and at ThoughtWorks offices in San Francisco.
+The selected artist or artist group can be based anywhere in the world, and work either remotely or on-site at CounterPulse and at Thoughtworks offices in San Francisco.

 ## Timeline
 * June 1, 2021 - Open Call goes live